Bank-Builder/temporal_journey/deployment-demo/README.md

 The migrations set are run in the following order:
 1) Schema changes to the ms DB
 2) Publication of tables on ms DB
-  - publications cannot be part of V__ as they must only exist on ms DB
+  - publications cannot be part of V__ as they must only exist on ms DB (neither can the be a call back within ms folder for the same reason)
   - can't be part of D as we want the setup before any data is written to ms DB, so that it is published
   - (we could just included them in D's but then you must ensure they ordered before data.
 Separate P__ scripts do allow easy view of publications.)
   - :thinking: decision to make on this one
 3) Schema changes to the canonical DB
 4) Subscriptions on the canonical DB
 5) data changes to ms DB

+Types of DB changes accounted for
+- column change with data fix
+- adding new tables, and in turn adding new table to a publication -- Postgres subscriptions don't automatically sync new tables.
+Therefore we call `REFRESH subscription` on canonical side with callback `afterMigrate__refresh_subscription.sql`

 ```bash
 flyway -configFiles=microservicedb.conf -table=fica_schema_versions -sqlMigrationPrefix=V migrate